user2oo4/uga-icpc-site/content/binarysearch.md

 # Binary Search

-Binary search is a method to efficiently find a value that satisfies a condition by testing the middle of the search range, and narrowing the range by half each iteration.
-Because we effectively divide the search space by 2 every step, the runtime of binary search is merely $O(\log N)$.
+Binary search is a method to efficiently find a value that satisfies a condition by repeatedly testing the middle of the search range, and narrowing the range by half each iteration.
+At each step, the checking the middle tells us valuable information about which side the answer lies.
+Because we divide the search space by 2 every step, the runtime of binary search is only $O(\log N)$.
 ---

 ## How fast is $\log N$?